 Vancouver, Calgary, Edmonton, Winnipeg, Hamilton, Toronto, Ottawa, Halifax, Kingston, London, Saskatoon, Montreal (French and English), Quebec (French), Sherbrooke (French)

-Calgary, Toronto, Hamilton, Ottawa, Victoria, Montreal (French and English)
+Calgary, Toronto, Hamilton, Ottawa, Montreal (French)

 Site Locations for the Certification Examination in Family Medicine

 The CFPC will do its best to ensure you are assigned to an exam site as close to your residence or residency school, as possible.
 Factors influencing your assigned site include space limitations and examiner availability.

 You will be notified of your exam location six weeks prior to the exam date.
 Please do not make any travel arrangements until you have received this confirmation.